bpires/handbook/react/index.md

 Start building some simple React applications.
 For example, [build a simple counter](https://flaviocopes.com/react-example-counter/) or [interact with a public API](https://flaviocopes.com/react-example-githubusers/).

-Learn how to perform [conditional rendering](https://flaviocopes.com/react-conditional-rendering/), how to perform [loops in JSX](https://flaviocopes.com/react-how-to-loop/), how to use the [React Developer Tools](https://flaviocopes.com/react-developer-tools/).
+Learn how to perform [conditional rendering](https://flaviocopes.com/react-conditional-rendering/), how to perform [loops in JSX](https://flaviocopes.com/react-how-to-loop/), and how to use the [React Developer Tools](https://flaviocopes.com/react-developer-tools/).

 Learn how to apply CSS in a React application, with [plain CSS](https://flaviocopes.com/react-css/) or [Styled Components](https://flaviocopes.com/styled-components/).